Giro di Lombardia: Milan–San Remo and Tour of Lombardy Double

 The Tour of Lombardy is one of five Monuments in cycling, one of two Italian Monuments together with Milan–San Remo.
 Milan–San Remo is called the Spring Classic and considered a sprinters race, whereas the Tour of Lombardy is called the Autumn Classic and considered a climbers race.
 In total, 21 riders have won both races at least once in their career.
-Following Paolo Bettini, the most recent one to do this was Vincenzo Nibali who won the Primavera in 2018 and the Tour of Lombardy in 2015 and 2017.
+Following Paolo Bettini and Vincenzo Nibali, the most recent one to do this was Tadej Pogacar who won the Primavera in 2026 after five consecutive Tour of Lombardy victories from 2021 to 2025.

 Winning Milan–San Remo and the Tour of Lombardy in the same year is considered as something of a "holy grail" in Italian cycling, dubbed by Italian press as La Doppietta (The Double).
 Seven riders have achieved this feat, on ten occasions.
 Fausto Coppi did it three consecutive times, Eddy Merckx is the last rider as yet.